MariaRiosNavarro/MariaRiosNavarro/README.md

 <hr>
 </div>

-- 🎬 As a filmmaker (stand by props) with a great passion for new technological developments, I am looking for new challenges in the field of web development.
-I am a dedicated, creative and self-motivated career changer.
+- 🎬 The opportunity to develop programming skills excites me.
+I am very motivated, think analytically and work hard.
+As an ex-filmmaker, I am adaptable and can find creative solutions to problems.

 - 💻  I am completing the web development bootcamp at <a href="https://www.neuefische.de/" target="_blank">"neue Fische"</a>